Pulaski Academy

-Pulaski Academy (PA) is a private, independent college preparatory preschool, elementary, and junior/senior high school headed by Brock Dunn in the Pleasant Valley neighborhood of Little Rock, Arkansas, United States.
+Pulaski Academy (PA) is a private, independent college preparatory preschool, elementary, and junior/senior high school headed by Gary Sullivan in the Pleasant Valley neighborhood of Little Rock, Arkansas, United States.
 PA was established in 1971 as a segregation academy and remains as the only independent, non-sectarian, college preparatory school in Arkansas.

 History

 When busing was introduced in the early 1970s to counteract the effects of racially defined residential patterns, whites built private schools in the suburbs or fled the county altogether.
 In 1971, the segregationist businessman William F. Rector announced the construction of the private Pulaski Academy in the western suburbs of the city for those, he said, who "don't like busing."
 Pulaski was the first school established after the Swann v.
 Charlotte-Mecklenburg Board of Education decision (1971).
 Rector said, "I even hope we'll be allowed to play Dixie if we want to without having a riot about it."

 In 2003, one of 102 graduating seniors was black.

 In the 2015–2016 school year, 955 of 1,221 students in grades 1-12 were white (78%).
 In 2016, Little Rock was 48% white.

 In 2006, Pulaski Academy purchased the campus of Fellowship Bible Church, on the corner of Hinson and Napa Valley, increasing the campus to 32 acres.